Psychosomatic Disorders

 Book now

-Each disease has its own treatment options.
-For physical diseases, physical treatments such as medication or operations are usually the most important.
-However, healthcare workers will usually try to treat a person as a whole and take into account mental and social factors which may be contributing to a disease.
-Therefore, treatments to ease stress, anxiety, depression, etc, may help if they are thought to be contributing to your physical disease.
+Each disease or symptom has its own treatment options.
+In these conditions it is often important to take into account physical, mental and social factors which may be contributing to a disease.
+Therefore, treatments such as medication, seeing a therapist, occupational therapist or starting treatments to ease stress, anxiety, depression, may help if they are thought to be contributing to your symptoms.

 Further reading and references